 - Subjective psychological scoring to determine confidence levels in performing sport activities

-After the testing is complete, athletes receive a Functional Testing Report to bring to their surgeon at their 6-month post-operative appointment.
-Their Children’s sports physical therapist will make a recommendation on readiness for return to sport based on patient performance in relation to risk for re-injury.
+After the testing is complete, athletes receive a Functional Testing Report to bring to their orthopedic surgeon s at their six-month post-operative appointment.
+A sports physical therapist will make a recommendation on readiness for return to sports based on patient performance in relation to risk for re-injury.

 Functional testing is a critical step following pediatric ACL surgery, as it allows our sports medicine team, including sports physical therapists, athletic trainers and surgeons, to help make sure each athlete is ready to safely begin a three month return-to-sport plan.
 Once your child or teen passes the functional test, a return-to-sport program is initiated.

 How Do Data and Research Lead to Better Outcomes?

 Functional testing empowers physicians with valuable data—before they allow a patient to return to sports.
 S. Clifton Willimon, MD, pediatric sports medicine orthopedic surgeon and Medical Director of Orthopedics Quality and Outcomes at Children's, says “Many times, doctors allow kids to return to play based only on the amount of time that’s passed since surgery instead of considering factors like strength, balance and proper form during sport-specific movements, like jumping and landing.”

 The Children’s team of orthopedic and sports medicine specialists is actively reviewing outcomes and exploring research opportunities to help young athletes recover and prevent future injuries.
 We’ve developed a library of 10-to 15-minute exercises, designed to help reduce the risk of an ACL injury while improving sports performance.

 What If My Athlete Needs Functional Testing After ACL Surgery?

 If your child or teen experiences a knee injury or is recovering from ACL surgery, it’s important for them to have functional testing before returning to sports.